School & College Debate Judges

 Paul Butterworth graduated from Manchester University in 1989 (Politics and Philosophy, The Smiths and New Order), had a great temp job in the BT stationery store in Bristol (lots of characters and a big old tea pot) before obtaining an MSc in Human-Computer Interaction in Edinburgh.
 He worked his way up through the IT industry, from carrying enormous monitors through software development and management, and is now Head of Technical Support Services for the NHS IT delivery arm, NHS Digital.
 His favourite book is Tropic of Capricorn by Henry Miller, although he’s also read The Silmarillion 13 times (but not recently).

-Dan Clayton is a freelance researcher, writer and cameraman, and a part time bike mechanic and Documentary Film Maker.
-He has worked in IT, construction and as a handyman in French ski resorts.
-He recently helped research and produce the documentary Sylvia Pankhurst: Everything is Possible.
-Dan has a degree in History from the University of Birmingham, and is the Leeds Salon Web-manager.
+Dan Clayton is a freelance researcher, writer, cameraman and Documentary Film Maker.
+He is also a self-employed builder, and has also worked in IT and as a handyman in French ski resorts.
+Dan has a degree in History from the University of Birmingham, he helped research and produce the documentary Sylvia Pankhurst: Everything is Possible, and he is the Leeds Salon video manager and Debating Matters judge.

 Cathy Cook is an Associate Solicitor at LCF Law based in Leeds.
 Until February 2016, Cathy was Head of Company and Commercial Law at Jordans Solicitors in Wakefield, where she set up its Wakefield Sixth-Form Debating Competition.
 She has also previously set up and run a community art day.
 Originally from the North East, Cathy arrived in Leeds as a student to study English Literature at Leeds University and other than a short stint in London as part of her training contract she hasn’t left.